“Erica, do you aspire to coach college?”

 It’s also worth mentioning I’m a huge fan of “the process.”
 And youth athletic development is the longest process out there.
 Err, well, besides Frodo hiking across Middle Earth and destroying the Ring of Power.

 And you know what?
-I couldn’t be excited for the next stage to do the same.
+I couldn’t be excited for the next generation of my athletes to do the same.